psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 And yeah, I've slightly exaggerated when I said about the price.
 It doesn't come for free, but you still might be interested.

 Why would you need 2 different effects?
-For those, who has some experience with `ZIO`, a situation when different services return different effects is totally normal.
+For those, who have some experience with `ZIO`, a situation when different services return different effects is totally normal.
 One service can require an environment that has some contextual data.
 Others might not need it and shouldn't even know about the existence of the context.
-Of course context can be passed as a parameter, but then service interface is littered with unnecessary data.
+Of course, context can be passed as a parameter, but then the service interface is littered with unnecessary data.
 Also, there can be two different effects for initialization and runtime.
 For example, the initialization effect, which starts all the services and creates resources can be `IO` monad.

 Tofu provides a way to clean up your interfaces from a context.

 First of all, nothing changes in the business logic services.
 Signatures are staying the same.
 There is only one effect.
-However, this effect will be context aware.
+However, this effect will be context-aware.
 We won't need to pass user or request information to method signatures.
 We create our context at the very top, whenever a request comes into the system.
-In case of `train-station` it is created in `StationRoutes` when the server receives a new request.
+In the case of `train-station`, it is created in `StationRoutes` when the server receives a new request.
 This means `StationRoutes` should be aware of both effects:
 ```scala
 class StationRoutes[